Be careful behind the wheel if you’re taking these medications

 “People tend to underestimate the risks of over-the-counter medications because they are so accessible,” says Dr. Benjamin Gruber, an ear, nose and throat doctor at Advocate Trinity Hospital in Chicago.
 “It’s important to know that all medications have the potential for side effects.
 Therefore, all medications should be taken with caution.”

-When taking a cold medicine for the first time, Dr. Gruber recommends doing so at a time when you will be at home for several hours.
+Dr. Gruber recommends that when taking a cold medicine for the first time, do it when you will be at home for several hours.
 This will give you time to assess the effects of the medicine before getting behind the wheel or participating in physical activities.
-Dr. Gruber warns that mixing medications, herbal remedies and some vitamins can also produce unintended side effects.
+Dr. Gruber warns that mixing medications, herbal remedies and some vitamins also can produce unintended side effects.

 “Some medications that won’t cause drowsiness when taken alone and in the correct dosage may otherwise affect alertness and reaction times when the recommended dose is exceeded,” Dr. Gruber says.
 “Other medications can elevate your blood pressure.”

-In case you are unsuccessful in warding off this season’s cold or flu virus, Dr. Gruber recommends staying at home and resting until you feel better to prevent spreading germs to others.
-But if hunkering down is impossible, Dr. Gruber suggests avoiding antihistamines and never mixing any cold medicine with alcohol when you need to drive.
+If you’re struck with a cold, Dr. Gruber recommends staying at home and resting until you feel better to prevent spreading germs to others.
+But if hunkering down is impossible, he suggests avoiding antihistamines and never mixing any cold medicine with alcohol when you need to drive.

 About the Author